atidyshirt/University/SENG365/notes.md

 - Pluggable views and controllers
 - Exchangeable look and feel

-## Lecture 8: Communicating with servers in SPAs
+## Lecture Eight: Communicating with servers in SPAs

 We use Asynchronous JavaScript and XML (AJAX) to retrieve data from the server or send data to the server, whilst the user is interacting with your web page